 He asked about prescription and over-the-counter medications I may be taking, but I don’t even like to take aspirin.
 He suggested sleeping on my side and using a higher pillow to elevate my head more.
 Of course, I have always been a side sleeper and I use two pillows.

-Lastly, he said I should try an anti-snoring oral device (referred to as a mouthpiece or mouth guard).
+Lastly, he said I should test anti snoring devices (referred to as a mouthpiece or mouth guard).
 Now, this actually piqued my interest because when I was doing a little research online, I kept stumbling across mouthpieces for snoring.
 I had just dismissed the idea, assuming it was a gimmick.
 Now that the doctor brought it up, I was definitely intrigued.

 The doctor explained to me that when I fall asleep all the muscles in my body relax, including those in my face, mouth, and throat.
 The tongue collapses toward the throat, which allows the soft palate and uvula to vibrate against soft throat tissues.
 The vibration was causing my snoring.